-Forensic science is a lab-based, cross-curricular course that involves all areas of science including biology, anatomy, chemistry, physics, and earth science.
+Forensic science is a lab, project, and case study based cross-curricular course that involves all areas of science including biology, anatomy, chemistry, physics, and earth science.
 Students will use scientific knowledge, complex reasoning and technology to investigate how scientist collect, analyze, and store evidence.
 This course will require skills in observation, reasoning, and critical thinking.